ksilz/bpf-talks-openj9-memory/README.md

 ## Why Should I Believe You?

 You **shouldn't** believe everything you read on the Internet.
 Granted, I'm a full-stack developer with [21 years of Java experience](https://ksilz.com).
-And think of myself as trustworthy.
+And I think of myself as trustworthy.
 But don't we all?!

 That's why you can run OpenJ9 against HotSpot yourselves.
 And you can tweak them &mdash; change the Java options or build a whole new container image!